bobdavies2000/OpenCVB/README.md

 **RedCloud_BinarizeFourWay:** *The image pixels are classified into four categories based on their brightness.
 The grayscale image is binarized, and each half is binarized again to produce four classifications of pixels.
 The image in the lower right is the colorized version of the pixels after classification with the Binarize_FourWay algorithm.
 RedCloud is then used to identify each resulting regions and produce the image in the lower left image.*

-# Recent Changes – February 2024
+# 2024 February - Recent Changes

 -   Over 1800 algorithms are included, averaging 32 lines of code per algorithm.
     -   Average went up because counting hadn’t included some of the new C++ code.